fresheneesz/bitcoinThroughputAnalysis/README.md

 Some of the effects of a larger blocksize:

 A. Users would need to store more data on their harddrive.
-This includes both nodes that store the historical blockchain as well as pruning nodes that need to store the UTXO set, since a larger blocksize is likely to mean more growth of the UTXO set.
+This includes both nodes that store the historical blockchain as well as pruning nodes that need to store the UTXO set, since a larger blocksize is likely to mean more growth of the UTXO set (since at the moment, the average transaction creates more outputs than it consumes).

 B. Users would need to use more bandwidth to download and upload more data from and to their peers.